Intersec/selectic/README.md

   mandatory option.
 * Handle selection overflow either by displaying a tag "+x more" either by adding several lines and show all selected options.
 * Possibility to open the component programatically.
+* CSS styles can be easily changed to fit your theme.

 ## Documentation